- Copywriting Services

-A copywriter who understands how to balance explaining something scientific and telling a good story is your ticket to effective sales materials.
+An experienced healthcare copywriter who understands how to balance explaining something scientific and telling a good story is your ticket to effective sales materials.
 She can grasp technical concepts and translate them into copy that engages your audience.
 She can communicate in terms familiar to physicians and skillfully bridge the gap between science and humanity.

 A life sciences medical copywriter must be skilled at supporting claims with proven data and impeccable reasoning.
-She can zero in on insights that differentiate your product from the competition’s.
+She can zero in on insights that differentiate your medtech product from the competition’s.

 When writing medical or pharmacy copy, it’s easy to get bogged down with jargon.
 According to Adrienne Walder, professional copywriter, “Within the life science industry we have an armory of acronyms which can mean different things dependent upon the area you work within.
 It can be extremely irritating to visit a website and have to read the content two or three times before managing to decipher what it is trying to say.”

 A skilled medical copywriter puts herself in the shoes of physicians, patients, caregivers, and family members.
 What is important to them?
 She addresses their biggest concerns and fears in a straightforward, informative style.

 While not every marketing material you create must contain all the relevant details — an ad, for example, may only have room for a few lines of text — the specifics about your medical product should be accessible for those prospects who want to read them.
 Be sure to do the following: